interTwin-eu/itwinai-plugin-template/README.md

 ### Docker containers

-In this template repository you can already find two sample Dockerfiles as example to build your containers using the itwinai container images as a base.
+In this template repository you can already find two sample Dockerfiles as example to build your containers under `env-files` using the itwinai container images as a base.

 - `Dockerfile` provides an example of recipe that you would like to use to define a general purpose container, to be executed on cloud or on HPC.